Comparison / AI OCR API

 Built for the output your app needs

-LeapOCR is designed around the handoff: markdown for humans, schema JSON for systems, and a smaller contract between the document and the workflow that follows it.
+LeapOCR is designed around the handoff: markdown for humans, schema JSON for systems, official SDKs in JavaScript, Python, Go, and PHP, and reusable templates that keep the contract between document and workflow tight and repeatable.

 Mistral OCR